GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Attack Framework Design

 \subsection{Attack Framework Design}

-We introduce GraphToxin, the first full graph reconstruction attack against graph unlearning.
-The framework overview is shown in Figure \ref{graphtoxin}.
-GraphToxin contains three modules: gradient matching, curvature matching and feature smoothness, detailed as follows.
+We introduce GraphToxin and present its framework overview in Figure \ref{graphtoxin}.
+GraphToxin contains three modules: \textit{Gradient Matching} to extract holistic information for the full unlearned graph recovery, \textit{Curvature Matching} to provide more fine-gradient recovery signals and \textit{Feature Smoothness} to capture and enforce similarity among connected nodes within the unlearned graph.
+We detail each module as follows.